 RACK – The “Rack” is exactly that.
 Pull the pistol back into your torso and canting slightly inboard, still in a firm shοoting grip, with your trιgger finger indexed.
 Firmly grip the slide with your support hand, four fingers on the outside of the slide and thumb on the inside.
 Using a push-pull method, quickly push the frame with your strong hand and pull the slide with your support hand to fully rack the slide.
 Hopefully with the magazine seated, you have now chambered the round that the slide missed before and the gυn is back in battery. *Note: Do not ride the slide; let it slam home!

 BACK – Get back on target and back in the fight.
-Assess that your gun is safe to fire.
-Keep your fιrearm extended with a solid, forward-leaning stance and proper grip.
-Take a sight picture, focus on the front sight, and complete your trigger press.
+In years’ past, this step was called BANG, so you might hear old-school guys refer to the Immediate Action Drill as TAP-RACK-BANG, but we prefer TAP-RACK-BACK because you need to first assess that your gun is safe to fire.
+Keep your firearm extended with a solid, forward-leaning stance and proper grip.
+If reseating the magazine and racking the slide put your firearm safely back in battery, take a sight picture, focus on the front sight, and complete your trigger press.

 TAP-RACK-BACK is a quick and effective solution to clear simple stoppages, such as stove pipes, missed empty cases, failure to feed, light strikes, etc. If you release the slide on the RACK and notice the slide is not fully locking or is “short” then you may have a double feed.
 Lock the slide to the rear, observe the jam in the chamber, drop the mag, clear the round, and reset the magazine.